sokken/flutter_notie_clear/README.md

 For testing only:
 `FlutterNotieClear.createTestNotie()`
-Will all a notification for the app
+Clear all a notification for the app